sebasakd86/next-13-first-look/README.md

 Every component / page inside the app folder is by default a [Server Component](https://nextjs.org/docs/advanced-features/react-18/server-components)

+## Pages and Layouts

+Now routing looks a lil bit different as [stated here](https://beta.nextjs.org/docs/routing/pages-and-layouts#layouts), but basically the layout renders the children from that entire leaf

 ## Fetch

 It's been somewhat upgraded to support SSR and ISG as [explained here](https://nextjs.org/blog/next-13#data-fetching)